- Introduction

 Databricks

-Databricks is an open-source storage layer that allows you to operate a lakehouse architecture that provides data warehousing performance at data lake cost.
+Databricks is an open-source storage layer that allows you to operate a data lakehouse architecture.
+This architecture provides data warehousing performance at data lake costs.
 Databricks runs on top of your existing data lake and is fully compatible with Apache Spark APIs.
-Apache Spark is an open source data analytics engine that can perform analytics and data processing on very large sets of data.
+Apache Spark is an open-source data analytics engine that can perform analytics and data processing on very large data sets.
 Read A Gentle Introduction to Apache Spark on Databricks.

-Hevo can load data from any of your Sources into Databricks.
-You can set up the Databricks Destination on the fly, as part of the Pipeline creation process or independently.
+Hevo can load data from any of your Sources into a Databricks data warehouse.
+You can set up the Databricks Destination on the fly, while creating the Pipeline, or independently from the Navigation bar.
 The ingested data is first staged in Hevo’s S3 bucket before it is batched and loaded to the Databricks Destination.
 Additionally, Hevo supports Databricks on the AWS, Azure, and GCP platforms.

 -